-The antique furniture universe is filled with terms or phrases that sound quite similar, but actually refer to very different things.
+The antique furniture universe is filled with terms or phrases that sound quite similar but actually refer to very different things.
 Here we examine a pair of these "soundalikes" to give you succinct explanations of what they mean, how they differ, and how not to confuse them.

 Régence Vs. Regency

 Both the terms Régence and Regency have the same literal meaning, since "régence" is the French word for "regency."
-Both lend their name to a brief historical period when a substitute reigned in place of a king as well.
+Both lent their name to a brief historical period when a substitute reigned in place of a king as well.
 Despite these similarities, however, Régence and Regency do not refer to the same thing in antique furniture terms.
 In fact, a century and a Channel separate them, and they are quite different styles.

 First, the French: Régence

-Régence - also known as French Regency, just to complicate matters further - refers to an era in early 18th-century France, when Philippe, the duke of Orléans, ruled the country for his grand-nephew, Louis XV who was only five years old when he inherited the throne.
+Régence - also known as French Regency, just to complicate matters further - refers to an era in early 18th-century France, when Philippe, the Duke of Orléans, ruled the country for his grand-nephew, Louis XV who was only five years old when he inherited the throne.
 The Régence period officially ran from 1715-1723, though - as is typical with antique furniture periods - the Régence style is most often applied to a slightly broader time range: the 1710s to around 1730.

 Régence is actually a transitional style that bridges the gap between the Baroque that characterized Louis XIV's reign and the Rococo that flourished after Louis XV assumed power.
 Furniture became much lighter during this period, quite a bit more delicate and sinuous in shape, with curved chair backs and bulging panels.
 It also became quite a bit more ornate.
 For example, Bombé and serpentine-shaped chests, loose-cushioned armchairs, and the use of caning all developed during this period.